Canon Log LUT Pack

 - Canon Log Undone LC 33 (Monitoring): Same as above, but made compatible for loading into a camera or monitor.

-Tip: Adjust exposure before applying the LUT if the clip is over or underexposed.
-The LUTs are built on correct exposure principles from Canon’s whitepapers, which means 18% gray should be exposed to 39.8% in-camera, or a 10-bit code value of 407 for Canon Log 2, and 34.3% or 351 code value for Canon Log 3.
-This also matches the in-camera view assist and exposure tools so you can rely on them as well.
+Expose neutrally.
+These LUTs are built on correct exposure principles from Canon’s whitepapers, which state that 18% gray should be exposed to 39.8% (10-bit code value of 407) for Canon Log 2, and 34.3% (code value of 351) for Canon Log 3.
+This also matches the in-camera view assist and exposure tools, so you can rely on them as well.